 An investment bank is a part of a bank or financial institution that assists firms, governments, and other entities with big and complicated financial transactions.
-Investment banking is a broad and subjective concept that can get arranged in ways.
+Investment banking is a broad and subjective concept that can be arranged in ways.
 In this post, we’ll take a comprehensive approach to understanding each service provided by an investment bank

 One of the key business sectors of an investment bank is underwriting in Joseph Stone Capital.
 Underwriting is a service provided by investment banks to help firms and governments raise open market financing.
 When a company wishes to undertake an initial public offering (IPO) on the primary market, it hires an investment bank to underwrite it.